romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationValidators.rst

     Required?
         No
     Description
         Allows to override the messages of the validator.
-A validator may have one or several messages, and each one is identified by a key, ``default`` being by convention the default key.
+A validator may have one or more messages, and each one is identified by a key, ``default`` being by convention the default key.

         **Example:**